Kids love to create.

 I think my favorite is this tie-dyed coffee filter suncatcher.
 I love the bright splotches of color and how they mix together.

-These colorful coffee filter suncatchers look beautiful hanging in the windows, which is why this tulip craft is one of our favorite kids spring crafts so far.
+These colorful coffee filter suncatchers look beautiful hanging in the windows, which is why this flower suncatcher craft is one of our favorite kids spring crafts so far.

 Get more fun ideas like this delivered to your email twice a month by subscribing to our newsletter.